json-event-sourcing/pincette-jes/README.md

 |timestamp|The timestamp in epoch millis.|

 The class [APM](https://www.javadoc.io/static/net.pincette/pincette-jes-elastic/1.0.2/net/pincette/jes/elastic/APM.html) is an example of how these messages can be consumed.

+## Serialisation

+All messages are serialised with the [JSON Event Sourcing serialiser](https://www.javadoc.io/static/net.pincette/pincette-jes-util/1.1.1/net/pincette/jes/util/JsonSerde.html).
+It first encodes a ```JsonObject``` in [CBOR](https://tools.ietf.org/html/rfc7049).
+Then it is compressed in GZIP format (see also [RFC 1951](https://tools.ietf.org/html/rfc1951) and [RFC 1952](https://tools.ietf.org/html/rfc1952)).
+The deserialiser falls back to JSON in string format.

+The command line tool [pincette-jes-prodcon](https://github.com/json-event-sourcing/pincette-jes-prodcon) makes it easy to consume and produce messages using this serialisation.

 ## Reacting to Change